-When attaching the legs to your DIY hairpin leg desk/table be sure to space them out evenly.
-Because I used a door I chose to bring the legs in somewhat to allow even weight distribution.
-This solid wood door is very heavy and I didn’t want it to bow in the middle.
-If you look closely in the picture, you can see where I had used this door as a desk a few years ago.
-My leg placement was not good and it did bow in the middle.
+When attaching the legs to your DIY hairpin leg desk/table, be sure to space them out evenly.
+Because I used a door, I chose to bring the legs somewhat to allow even weight distribution.
+This solid wood door is cumbersome, and I didn’t want it to bow in the middle.
+If you look closely at the picture, you can see where I had used this door as a desk a few years ago.
+My leg placement was not good, and it did bow in the middle.
 There ya go!
-Don’t do what I did.
+Please don’t do what I did.
 Learn from my mistakes.

 Pre-drill Holes Before Attaching The Hairpin Legs

 Be sure to predrill the holes, especially if you’re using old wood that is brittle to prevent splitting or cracking your wood before you secure the legs with the screws.

 The set of hairpin legs comes with 4 screws per leg.
 Use them all!
-I plan on adding a glass top on my DIY desk and this will ensure that the legs will hold up the weight and create a secure base.
+I plan to add a glass top on my DIY desk, and hairpin legs will ensure that the base is secure.
 Who wants a wobbly desk???
 Not me!

 Add Your Personal Touches To Your DIY Hairpin Desk